usgs/wdfn-blog/content/NextGen_Go_Live.md

 The technology used to produce the original pages, what we call legacy pages, is now outdated, and prevents crucial updates from being made.
 But we need to meet accessibility standards, stay modern, and increase user satisfaction, so we have created new, Next Generation monitoring location pages.
 We give thanks to the decades of skilled software-programming work put into the legacy pages and we recognize how much they have provided to the public.
 We are thrilled to modernize our water data delivery as we “go live” with the NextGen pages.

 <div class="grid-row">
-{{< figure src="/static/NextGen_Go_Live/LegacyPage_LongGreen.PNG" caption="Here’s an example of a legacy page, showing monitoring location 01584050 LONG GREEN CREEK AT GLEN ARM, MD." alt="Screen capture of a legacy monitoring location page for 01584050 LONG GREEN CREEK AT GLEN ARM, MD." >}}
+{{< figure src="/static/NextGen_Go_Live/LegacyPage_LongGreen.PNG" caption="Here’s an example of a legacy page, showing <a href="https://waterdata.usgs.gov/nwis/uv?site_no=01584050">monitoring location 01584050 LONG GREEN CREEK AT GLEN ARM, MD</a>." alt="Screen capture of a legacy monitoring location page for 01584050 LONG GREEN CREEK AT GLEN ARM, MD." >}}
 </div>

 ## What Does “Live” Mean?